Applications filed to obtain Special Temporary Authority (STA) in the services described in 47 C.F.R. §1.913(d) must be filed electronically.

 - To permit restoration or relocation of existing facilities to continue communication service;

 - For a temporary, non-recurring service where a regular authorization is not appropriate;

 - In other situations involving circumstances which are of such extraordinary nature that delay in the instruction of temporary operation would seriously prejudice the public interest.
 For more information on STAs, refer to 47 C.F.R. § 1.931.

 STAs are granted with a fixed expiration date, usually six months, or for the term necessary to cover a special event, etc. See instructions for how to file an STA.

 The Commission may grant extensions of an STA for a period of 180 days, but the applicant must show that extraordinary circumstances warrant such an extension.
-Such requests, other than those for market-based service licenses (i.e., services where licenses are issued through an auction), should be filed electronically using FCC Form 601 Main Form with a purpose of Renewal/Modification.
+Such requests, other than those for market-based service licenses (i.e., services where licenses are issued through an auction), are required to be filed electronically using ULS, selecting purpose of Renewal/Modification.
 Market-based services STAs must be filed manually.